bitcoinark/sentinel/README.md

 # sentinel

-A Bitcoin UTXO monitoring tool for StartOS.
-Checks if a configured UTXO is spent and sends email/SMS alerts.
+A Bitcoin UTXO monitoring tool with support for Bitcoin Core and electrs.
+Periodically confirms that a configured UTXO is stil unspent and sends email/SMS alerts if not.

 ## Features
 - Monitors a specific UTXO using Bitcoin Core or electrs.